derenback/Domoticz-SMA-Inverter-Docker/README.md

 This repository contains example Docker files to run Domoticz with the SMA inverter plugin.
 The plugin can be found at [derenback/Domoticz-SMA-Inverter](https://github.com/derenback/Domoticz-SMA-Inverter).

 ## Change log
 - **2025-12-16**: Updated Dockerfile to install `pyModbusTCP` instead of `pymodbus` due to compatibility issues.
-Make sure to also use the latest version of the Domiticz SMA-Inverter plugin which supports this.
+Make sure to also use the latest version of the Domoticz SMA-Inverter plugin which supports this.

 ## Getting Started

 Follow these instructions to set up and run Domoticz with the SMA inverter plugin in a Docker container.
-For more information on what you can do with Domoticz, checkout the Domticz [wiki](https://wiki.domoticz.com/Getting_started)
+For more information on what you can do with Domoticz, checkout the Domoticz [wiki](https://wiki.domoticz.com/Getting_started)

 ### Prerequisites

 Docker and Git installed on your system.
 - If Docker is not installed, please follow the instructions [here](https://docs.docker.com/get-docker/).
-- If Git is not installd:
+- If Git is not installed:
     ```sh
     sudo apt update
     sudo apt install git